-See Figure 28.
-Time is displayed in the odometer window.
+See Figure 34.
+On Freewheeler (FLRT) models, the time is displayed in the odometer window.
 Perform the following steps to configure time.

-- Turn the ignition switch to ACCESSORY or IGNITION. - Repeatedly press the trigger switch until the time is displayed.
+- 1. Turn the ignition switch to ACCESSORY or IGNITION. - Repeatedly press the trigger switch until the time is displayed.